 And if they can highlight scarcity and urgency at the same time, that makes the case to buy even more compelling.

 You can also make marketing personal with OptinMonster.
 Say your subscriber has shown an interest in travel in South Africa.
 You send an email with a link to a page where you’re offering a deal.
 Then you can combine page-level targeting and Smart Tags to create an urgent offer tailored to that visitor.

 To use page-level targeting with OptinMonster, follow our instructions for creating your first campaign.
-Then navigate to Display Rules » Who should see the campaign? » Visitors browsing specific pages, and enter the URL of the page where you want your offer to appear.
+Next, navigate to Display Rules and add a condition that if current URL path exactly matches.
+Then, enter the URL of the page where you want your offer to appear.

 And here’s how you implement Smart Tags with OptinMonster.

 6. Trigger FOMO with User-Generated Content

 FOMO – or the fear of missing out – is another type of urgency that’s known to push people to act, because we’re hardwired to hate losing out and to want to win.
 One way to use FOMO in this social media era is to lace your marketing with user-generated content (UGC).

 When customers see others using your products and services, and getting a great deal, it makes them want to do the same.
 In fact, 68% of millennials will make a purchase in an effort not to be left behind by their peers.